 Household Size Maximum Annual Income

 Proposed income guidelines for the 2023-2024 application season will be posted in the fall.
-Apply online at www.compass.state.pa.us or pick up an application at The PEAK Center.
+Apply online at www.compass.state.pa.us or pick up an application at the Center.

 Property Tax/Rent Rebate

 Free shared ride service to Encore Experiences is available if you are age 65 or older.
 To schedule a ride, cancel a ride, or inquire about TransNet registration call 215-256-6900.
-Rides must be booked at least one day in advance by calling Encore Experiences by 1:00 PM.
-Inquire in the office for TransNet registration information.
-To cancel a TransNet ride, please call TransNet directly at 215-542-7433.
+Rides must be booked at least one day in advance.

 A Montgomery County Office of Veterans Affairs representative will meet with veterans and/or spouses to discuss opportunities and claims upon request.

 Commodity Supplemental Food Program / Senior Food Program

-The CSFP is a USDA Food Program that is designed to improve the health and nutrition of senior citizens.
-You must be at least 60 years of age and your total household income must be at or below the following (Updated 3/2021):
+This is a USDA Food Program that is designed to improve the health and nutrition of senior citizens.
+You must be at least 60 years of age and your total household income must be at or below the following (Updated 8/2023):

 Family Size Annual Monthly Weekly Income

-To register for this program, please see Deb and bring with you:
+To register for this program, please call or see the Social Services Coordinator with the following:

-The monthly CSFP Food Package contains: 4 vegetables, 2 juices, 2 fruits, 1 protein, 2 cereals, 1 protein alternate, milk product, carbohydrate, and 2 lbs. cheese.
+The monthly CSFP Food Package generally contains: 4 vegetables, 2 juices, 2 fruits, 1 protein, 2 cereals, 1 protein alternate, milk product, carbohydrate, and 2 lbs. cheese.